-Join us to increase the number of local students who achieve their college dreams, changing the future of our community
+Join us to increase the number of local students who achieve their college dreams

 The Capital Area Promise Scholars program pairs strategic, need-based scholarships with comprehensive advising services and support — ensuring Scholars have the tools to succeed in college.